wesleyduff/docker_automated_microservice_boilerplate/README.md

   - this is due to best practices and securieis
     - We cannot add ssh keys to docker images / they cannot be removed once added fully

+# Get ready for release
+- make sure tests are passing
+- make sure you test container with different environment variables
+  - start
+  - local
+  - stage
+  - prod
+- remove folders
+  - api/basics : because this is an example..
+    - make sure you remove the tests that go with the example or put an **x** before the test to make it skipped
+      - __tests\__ /example/*

 # QA Testers
 Run these commands to test docker container : Automation pending : TODO//